 In terms of energy, the purchase of CEEE-G, in addition to providing self-sufficiency to supply steel, cement and mining activities, inserts the Company as one of the main generators in the country, positioning it among the 11 largest in the sector.
-With expansion plans planned for the coming years that involve opportunities in hydraulic, wind and solar projects, the energy segment is no longer a support area and has effectively consolidated itself as a business, since the percentage generated not used for consumption of the group should be marketed in the free market.
-This strategy ensures more competitiveness to face the growing demand of operations and reinforces the concern with the ESG practices, since the Company now operates with 100% energy from renewable sources.
+With expansion plans planned for the coming years that involve opportunities in hydraulic, wind and solar projects, the energy segment is no longer a support area and has effectively consolidated itself as a business, since the percentage generated not used for consumption of the group should The future of CSN Mineração is one of be marketed in the free market.
+This strategy strong investment in the Casa de Pedra ensures more competitiveness to face the Mine.
+Projects such as the P15 itabirite growing demand of operations and reinforces plant and the new plants for processing the concern with the ESG practices, since the the tailings from the de-characterization Company now operates with 100% energy of the dams will increase the production from renewable sources. capacity of the mine, which includes the production of premium feed pellet with The year also proved the resilience of mining. very high iron content, consolidating the Even in a scenario strongly impacted by company as a strategic supplier of iron ore atypical rains that hit, in early January, the - indispensable for the decarbonization Iron Quadrangle region in Minas Gerais, by routes of the world steel sector.

-The year also proved the resilience of mining.
-Even in a scenario strongly impacted by atypical rains that hit, in early January, the Iron Quadrangle region in Minas Gerais, by the slowdown of the global market driven by obstacles in real estate projects and the maintenance of sanitary restrictions caused by Covid-19 in China, the company kept the volume of iron ore traded in relation to 2021 stable, achieving the third best result in our history.
+the slowdown of the global market driven by obstacles in real estate projects and the maintenance of sanitary restrictions caused by Covid-19 in China, the company kept the volume of iron ore traded in relation to 2021 stable, achieving the third best result in our history.